Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 - PEP is an evolving design document which provides information regarding new features, processes and new environments.
 - PEPs typically involve concise technical information, which also acts as standardizations.
 - Packaging is standardized by [Packaging PEPs](https://peps.python.org/topic/packaging/).
-- Example of a Packaging PEP:
+- Example of a Packaging PEP: [PEP 427 – The Wheel Binary Package Format 1.0](https://peps.python.org/pep-0427/).

 ---